No Blame Divorce - The Divorce, Dissolution and Separation Act 2020

 5. Desertion of one party for 2 years.

-Therefore, for those wishing to divorce on an amicable and no blame basis, for example, if the marriage has just come to the end of the road and the parties have simply “grown apart”, the only options available to them are 3 and 4 above.
-For those wishing to divorce now and sort out the financial issues to obtain a financial order, they cannot do so and are forced to consider issuing a divorce on the grounds of one party’s “unreasonable behaviour”.
-This can cause unnecessary bad feelings and possible conflict that could otherwise have been avoided were it not for the 'blame game'.
+Therefore, for those wishing to divorce on an amicable and no blame basis, for example, if the marriage had just come to the end of the road and the parties had simply “grown apart”, the only options available to them were 3 and 4 above.
+For those wishing to divorce and sort out the financial issues to obtain a financial order, they could not do so and were forced to consider issuing a divorce on the grounds of one party’s “unreasonable behaviour”.
+This had the potential to cause unnecessary bad feelings and possible conflict that could otherwise have been avoided were it not for the 'blame game'.

-For years Practitioners and Resolution have been calling for a change in legislation to allow couples to divorce on a “no blame” basis, which is now the case thanks to the Divorce, Dissolution and Separation Act 2020 coming into force on 6th April 2022 (this is where there is no need to show or prove wrongdoing of one of the parties in order to secure a divorce.
+For years Practitioners and Resolution had been calling for a change in legislation to allow couples to divorce on a “no blame” basis, which is now the case thanks to the Divorce, Dissolution and Separation Act 2020 coming into force on 6th April 2022 (this is where there is no need to show or prove wrongdoing of one of the parties in order to secure a divorce).

-It is not a new concept, in 1757 Frederick the Great of Prussian introduced by edict a ground of “serious and continued hostility for divorce”.
-In December 1917 the new Russian revolutionaries considered marriage a “bourgeois” institution and so removed divorce from the jurisdiction of the Russian Orthodox Church and allowed divorce on application; this was the first modern Country to take that Step; in 1969 California allowed no fault divorce; in 1975 Australia followed suit; our jurisdiction is almost there in 2021.
+It is not a new concept, in 1757 Frederick the Great of Prussia introduced by edict a ground of “serious and continued hostility for divorce”.
+In December 1917 the new Russian revolutionaries considered marriage a “bourgeois” institution and so removed divorce from the jurisdiction of the Russian Orthodox Church and allowed divorce on application; this was the first modern Country to take that step; in 1969 California allowed no fault divorce; in 1975 Australia followed suit; our jurisdiction is now there in 2022.